grafoojs/grafoo/packages/bindings/readme.md

 ### Bindings

-The interface returned by `createBindings` has some fixed props.
+The object returned by `createBindings` contains the following props.

 | Name    | type     | Descrition                                                   |
 | ------- | -------- | ------------------------------------------------------------ |